maarten-pennings/6502/5decoder/README.md

 We use A15 to select (when 0) the RAM, or (when 1) the _decoder_.
 The decoder splits the next 3 address lines (A14-A12) to 8 lines, each representing a 4k block in the memory map.
-So each decoder output line corresponds with the highest nible of the address.
+So each output line of the decoder corresponds with the highest nible of the address.

-I plan to use an 8k ROM (not the 2k we have been using until now), so I needed to AND the upper two lines of the demux.
+I plan to use an 8k ROM (not the 2k we have been using until now), so I needed to combine the upper two lines of the demux.
 I used one NAND and one NAND as inverter.
 Those two were "left over" from the [two](README.md#4-2-1-Simple-address-decoding) that create the OE and WE for the memory chips.